harel/metatron/README.md

 # metatron
 HTML Meta tag parser, with emphasis on OpenGraph/Twitter Cards, and complex meta tag schemes.
 Supports Python 3.x and up.
+The Metatron object extends dict, and all the meta tag data is set within it.

 ## Straight to an example